 After all, one size does not fit all when it comes to recovery, and what works for you may not work for somebody else.

+There are different forms of rehab treatment out there for you – the main types being outpatient rehab and residential rehab/ inpatient rehab.
 Outpatient rehab involves travelling to a facility to receive treatment – whereas inpatient rehab involves temporarily living in a facility and receiving treatment at the same place.

 At Help4Addiction, we can help you overcome alcohol use disorder/ AUD.
 You’re not alone.
 Call us today to get the ball rolling and take the first step towards recovery.